Program Contact: Stanley Veliotis 203-582-7131

 5. Business Ethics: Students apply ethical frameworks to evaluate situations and determine appropriate solutions.

-6. Cultural Adaptability: Students recognize and apply knowledge of diversity within and across individual and groups.
+6. Cultural Adaptability: Students recognize and apply knowledge of diversity within and across individuals and groups.

 7. Professionalism: Students exhibit professional behavior, including a strong work ethic in their classes, in their interactions with faculty, staff and colleagues, and in their team assignments.